 - Why is monitoring virtual machines important?

 - Monitoring metrics for virtual machines

 - Benefits of Prometheus and Hosted Graphite

 - Wrapping up

-Virtual machines give you a flexible and convenient environment where people can access different operating systems, networks, and storages while still using the same computer.
+Virtual machines give you a flexible and convenient environment where people can access different operating systems, networks, and storage while still using the same computer.
 This prevents them from purchasing extra machines, switching to other devices, and maintaining them.
 This helps companies to save costs and increase task efficiency.

 Although using VMs for everyday tasks may be enjoyable, ensuring consistent performance and performing maintenance can be daunting.
 The key to success for smooth operation is monitoring.
 Monitoring gives you the visibility you need to diagnose the current status and lets you know what actions need to be taken.

 This article discusses the effective ways of monitoring virtual machines with Prometheus and Graphite.
 MetricFire offers a comprehensive monitoring solution with Hosted Graphite where you can gain in-depth insight into your VM resources with minimal configuration.

 - Virtual machines (VMs) provide a flexible and cost-effective way to access various operating systems, networks, and storage on a single computer, reducing the need for additional hardware and maintenance.